 Pretty loopy, but wholly beautiful essay (actually Anarchist) by Wilde on the kind of life, internal and external, we could live.

 - Wilson, Colin.
 The Outsider.

 Seminal account of ‘the outsider in fiction’.
 Looks at, amongst others, Dostoyevski, Sartre, Blake, Nijinkski and Gurdjieff.
-Doesn’t quite get to the point — which partly explains, or is symptomatic, but rightly thrilling.
+Doesn’t quite get to the point, but rightly thrilling.

 - Wittgenstein, Ludwig.
 Philosophical Investigations.